-Number 1 is quite easy: the IV residuals $\tilde{\epsilon}$ are the residuals from the restricted model.
+Number 1 is quite easy: the IV residuals $\tilde{\varepsilon}$ are the residuals from the restricted model.
 All we have to do is apply the LM principle (see Section 3.5.1) and regress those on the explanatory variables from the unrestricted model.
 Compute nR^2 , and your job is done.
-If you do, you end up exactly with the statistic I called S in equation (6.33).
+If you do, you end up exactly with the statistic I called S in equation (6.29).

-As for its limit distribution, the fact that the number of degrees of freedom of the χ^2 limit distribution is m-k can be intuitively traced back to the fact that the number of parameters of the unrestricted model (6.34) is m, while the number of the restricted parameters is k.
-Therefore, the number of constraints is m-k.18

-Now we can tackle point 3: the null hypothesis in the Sargan test is that the m relationships implicit in the equation $\pi = \Pi \beta$ are non-contradictory; if they were, it would mean that at least one element of the vector $E[\mathbf{w}i \varepsilon_i]$ is non-zero, where V and U are matrices with k rows and m - k columns (see section 1.A.3).
-So, the null hypothesis implicit in the restriction is $H_0: V'\pi = 0$, which is a system of m - r constraints.
+As for its limit distribution, the fact that the number of degrees of freedom of the χ^2 limit distribution is m-k can be intuitively traced back to the fact that the number of parameters of the unrestricted model (6.30) is m, while the number of the restricted parameters is k.
+Therefore, the number of constraints is m-k.17 Now we can tackle point 3: the null hypothesis in the Sargan test is that the m relationships implicit in the equation $\gamma = \Pi \beta$ are non-contradictory; if they were, it would mean that at least one element of the vector $\mathbf{E}\left[\mathbf{w}{i}\varepsilon{i}\right]$ is non-zero, and therefore at least one instrument in not exogenous.
+Unfortunately, the test cannot identify the culprit.